-In the present ever-changing business atmosphere, many teams have started using Agile methodologies.
+Many teams have started using Agile methodologies in the ever-changing business atmosphere.
 They are relying on Agile for building and even for shipping products for meeting the expectations of their customers.
-In case you are used to working in an Agile production atmosphere, you might probably be familiar with the terms like Kanban and Scrum.
-Scrum and Kanban boards are similar in the way that both are used as visual representations to keep an eye on the progress of particular tasks.
-One of these boards can help Developers to build and release quality products quicker.
-Before we understand the difference between Scrum board and Kanban board, it is better to first understand what they are all about:
+In case you are used to working in an Agile production atmosphere, you might probably be familiar with terms like Kanban and Scrum.
+Scrum and Kanban boards are similar in that both are used as visual representations to monitor the progress of particular tasks.
+One of these boards can help developers build and release quality products more quickly.
+Before we understand the difference between the Scrum board and the Kanban board, it is better first to understand what they are all about:

 What is Scrum?